joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2019-11-07-the-lords-prayer-our-daily-bread.md

 >
 >He said these things while teaching in the synagogue in Capernaum.

+>1 John 5:1 (CSB) Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father also loves the one born of him.

+>John 10:10 (CSB) A thief comes only to steal and kill and destroy.
+I have come so that they may have life and have it in abundance.

 ### Everybody wants to be truly alive--not everybody wants to believe

 >John 6:60 (CSB) Therefore, when many of his disciples heard this, they said, “This teaching is hard.
 Who can accept it?”

+But Christ already said that his word gets taken away, choked up, or burns in the afternoon sun.

+>Luke 8:11-14 (CSB) “This is the meaning of the parable: The seed is the word of God.
+The seed along the path are those who have heard and then the devil comes and takes away the word from their hearts, so that they may not believe and be saved.
+And the seed on the rock are those who, when they hear, receive the word with joy.
+Having no root, these believe for a while and fall away in a time of testing.
+As for the seed that fell among thorns, these are the ones who, when they have heard, go on their way and are choked with worries, riches, and pleasures of life, and produce no mature fruit.

+>Acts 17:32 (CSB) When they heard about the resurrection of the dead, some began to ridicule him, but others said, “We’d like to hear from you again about this.”

 ### There is no where else to go but God